jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 ### SQS - MSK

 Finally Kafka may be a solution to stream the S3 event notification to it, via a queue.
-The interest will be to be able to replay the events.
+The interest will be to be able to replay the events and really embrace an event-driven architecture where any consumers may come to consume messages and use an event-sourcing pattern.

 ![](./diagrams/s3-sqs-msk-fanout.drawio.png)

-It may be more complex to deploy as we need to define a MSK cluster, and Kafka Connect from SQS source connector.
+It may be more complex to deploy as we need to define a MSK cluster, and Kafka Connect - SQS source connector.
 The Event-driven processes need to consume from Kafka.
 Event ordering will be kept.
-It will scale to hundred of consumers.
+It will scale to thousand of consumers.

 ## Conclusion

+For a cost perspective scale to zero is important, and do not have computers waiting for events to come is interesting.
+The Lambda with SQS queues seems the most appropriate method to address the multi-tenant at scale requirements of this solution.
+As an alternate approach, using a long term strategy of doing an event-driven architecture then Kafka based solution will be a better choice.

 ## Sources of information